 All of which adds to their universal appeal.
 When thinking of the golden retriever price, factors that influence the cost include breeder quality and lineage, coat color, and even location.
 It is common to see wide fluctuations in cost based on demand, especially for rarer types such as the English Cream or Mini.

 Many owners also ask, “Do golden retrievers shed?”
 And the answer is yes.
-They shed heavily year-round due to their thick double coat, especially during seasonal changes.
+They shed heavily year round due to their thick double coat, especially during seasonal changes.
 Regular grooming is required to manage this shedding.
 The typical golden retriever lifespan ranges between 10–12 years.

 Though genetics, diet, activity level, and healthcare can help them live healthier, longer lives.
 For those interested in mixed breeds, the Golden Retriever German Shepherd mix, often called the Golden Shepherd, combines the loyalty and intelligence of both breeds into a strong, energetic family dog.